After Acceptance and Before Arrival

 My application to OTC has been accepted.
 Now what?

+What should you do after acceptance and before arrival?
 After OTC has accepted you as an international student, there are still several important steps you will need to take before arriving to the U.S. Use the checklist below to ensure that you are ready!

 Please review your Certificate of Eligibility, also known as the I-20 form, to be sure you have met all eligibility requirements.

 The U.S. government requires the payment of a non-refundable $200 SEVIS fee for all international students before issuing a visa.
 The two methods of payment include: (1) electronically completing a Form I-901 obtained from website www.FMJfee.com, using a credit card and (2) through the mail by submitting the Form I-901 with a check or money order drawn on a US bank and payable in US currency.
 Go to www.ice.gov/sevis/index.htm for more information concerning SEVIS.